 The Company records its derivatives, if any, in accordance with ASC 815, Derivatives and Hedging.
 The guidance requires the Company to recognize derivative instruments as either assets or liabilities on the balance sheet at fair value.
 The accounting for changes in the fair value of a derivative depends on the intended use and designation of the derivative instrument.
 For a derivative designated as a fair value hedge, the gain or loss on the derivative is recognized in earnings in the period of change at fair value together with the offsetting gain or loss on the hedged item.
-For a derivative instrument designated as a cash flow hedge, the effective portion of the derivative's gain or loss is initially reported as a component of accumulated other comprehensive income (loss) (AOCI) and is subsequently recognized in earnings.
+For a derivative instrument designated as a cash flow hedge, the effective portion of the derivative's gain or loss is initially reported as a component of accumulated other comprehensive income (loss) (AOCI) and is subsequently recognized in earnings when the hedged exposure affects earnings.
+The ineffective portion of the gain or loss is recognized in earnings.
 We were not party to any derivative-based arrangements at December 31, 2016 and 2015.